NorthwoodsSoftware/GoJS-Alongside-Blazor/README.md

 ## GoDiagram

 This project uses GoJS, and all GoJS code must be written in JavaScript or TypeScript.
 If you wish to only author diagrams in C#, and to use static images in your Blazor app, it is possible to use [GoDiagram](https://godiagram.com/?gojsalongsideblazor) instead.
-[GoDiagram](https://godiagram.com/?gojsalongsideblazor) is a C# library based on the GoJS API for WinForms, or headless C# environments.
+[GoDiagram](https://godiagram.com/?gojsalongsideblazor) is a C# library based on the GoJS API for WinForms and headless C# environments.

 ## Support